Should you pick the Garmin Vivomove Style over the Vivomove HR?

 The Garmin Vivomove Style has much more to offer in terms of features.

-On the other hand, if you can afford to stretch your budget, the Garmin Vivomove Style has a lot more to offer.
+On the other hand, the Garmin Vivomove Style has a lot more to offer, especially now that it costs a lot lesser than it did at launch.
 While you don't get any GPS options with the Vivomove HR, you do get connected GPS on the Vivomove Style, which means you can track your route as long as your phone is with you.
 You also have NFC for Garmin Pay.

 That's not all.
 The Vivomove Style has also stepped up its game with some other fitness and health tracking features.
 You'll get the Body Battery energy monitor, which lets you check your energy levels throughout the day.
-This feature collects key data form heart rate variability (HRV), sleep, stress, and activity, which helps you schedule your exercise and rest times accordingly.
+This feature collects key data from heart rate variability (HRV), sleep, stress, and activity, which helps you schedule your exercise and rest times accordingly.
 There's also a Pulse Ox sensor that monitors blood oxygen saturation levels to provide more accurate readings for stress and sleep tracking.
 You'll also be able to track your hydration intake and menstrual cycle.

 Which should you choose?